-Expats relocating to Turkey find wonderful contradictions are part of a daily life that flawlessly marries the ancient and the modern, and where Europe and Asia meet across the Bosphorus.
-Although there are higher risks of terrorism than elsewhere in Europe, Turkey is still a relatively safe country with low incidences of crime.
+Expats relocating to Turkey will discover wonderful contradictions are part of a daily life that flawlessly marries the ancient and the modern, and where Europe and Asia meet across the Bosphorus.

 Due to the country's strict employment laws, it can be difficult for foreigners to secure a job.
 Despite this, most new arrivals either find employment in finance, tourism or teaching English within the Turkish schooling system.

-The country’s healthcare system may not be up to the standards that many Westerners are used to.
-However, good private healthcare facilities can be found in the major cities of Ankara and Istanbul.
+The country’s healthcare system as a whole may not be up to the standards that many Westerners are used to, but top notch private healthcare facilities can be found in the major cities of Ankara and Istanbul.
 Many doctors in these facilities will be able to speak English.

 Official name: Republic of Turkey